-Skåtøy Church was built in 1862.
-It is located in beautiful surroundings in the middle of the narrowest part of Skåtøy.
-The church is currently on a shared 6th place among the country's largest wooden churches.
+Skåtøy Church is located in beautiful surroundings in the middle of the narrowest part of Skåtøy.
+The Church was concecrated in 1862 and is currently sharing a 6th place among the country's largest wooden churches.

 Rigt in the middle of Skåtøys narrowest part; located in beautiful surroundings and with a great sea view, lays Skåtøy Church, also known as the Cathedral of the Archipelago.
 This beautiful church was concecrated in 1862 and is a a long-haul timber-framed building, originally designed with approx. 800 seats.
 Skåtøy Church is currently sharing a 6th place amongst Norways largest timber-churches.